ruijarimba/azure-pipelines-guidelines/guidelines/stages/consider-grouping-jobs.md

 - Group them by their purpose or function
 - Set dependencies between them
 - Define approvals for each group of jobs (i.e., each stage can have its own approval)
+- Run a pipeline partially by skipping one or more stages

 ## Markdown to reference this guideline